 - Pay all the bills in full: The partial payment of utility bills becomes a habit during the financial crisis buyers it dents the credit score report.
 Pending of small bills affects the credit score while the big amount bills like medical bills are not reflected on a credit report for 90 days.
-Setting the automatic payment of small utility bills is a good way to raise the credit score.
+Setting the automatic payment of small utility bills is an excellent way to raise the credit score.

-- Avoid inquiring for the debt unless you need it the most: Just inquiring for debt affects your certified score indicating that you are in a financial crisis.
+- Avoid inquiring for the debt unless you need it the most: Just asking for debt affects your certified score indicating that you are in a financial crisis.
 Every effort for borrowing brings the lender to check your credit score report, and, it reflects on the credit report.
 Denials are many serious adverse effects that you should always avoid.
 If you see a lender accessing the credit report without your permission, you may request to remove that ‘BAD’ entry.

 - Don’t open a new account: If you opening new accounts very frequently without any specific purpose, you harm the debt score.
 Avoid this practice because the creditors become suspicious.

-- Increase the Available Credit: Maintaining a good gap between the maximum limit and the dues helps to improve credit score. if you see it less, request the companies to increase your usage limit.
+- Increase the Available Credit: Maintaining a good gap between the maximum limit and the dues helps to improve credit score.
+If you see it less, request the companies to increase your usage limit.